Slade–Wallace equipment: Description

 The leather was coloured according to regiment.
 It was left buff and then coloured black for rifle regiments, and whitened on the outer surfaces for infantry regiments.
 A pouch with a reserve magazine (for the Lee-Metford/Lee-Enfield rifle), like a spade, was worn only with the appropriate order.
 Outside of the marching order, one ammunuition pouch was worn (on the back, or on the right side).
 The special magazine pouch nominally was a possible element of equipment until the introduction of SMLE No. 1 Mk.
 I and 1903 Bandolier Equipment, but were not mass issued in practice, with some particular exceptions for some squads and positions.
+The supply of reserve magazines and pouches for issue as part of standard equipment was stopped in October 1890 and those already supplied to the troops should have been returned to storage (LoC 6235 of 10.03.1890 and LoC 6233 of 10.06.1890).
+There are examples of what is believed to be a magazine pouch, introduced around 1900, that match the pattern of Slade–Wallace equipment in fittings and materials, but were not strictly included in the set.
+They appear to have been put into very limited use only.